spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/customize-algolia.md

 ---

-The default Algolia app configuration mimics the default Spryker search configuration.
-However, you may want to adjust some of those settings to your needs.
+The default Algolia app configuration is similar to the default Spryker search configuration.
+You might want to customize that configuration.

-## Overview of searchable attributes
+## Searchable attributes

 ![algolia-searchable-attributes](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/search/third-party-integrations/configure-algolia/algolia-searchable-attributes.png)

-Algolia's **Searchable attributes** configuration determines which attributes are used to find results while searching with a search query.
+**Searchable attributes** configuration defines the attributes used to find results while searching with a search query.

 Default fields for searchable attributes are the following:
 - `sku`